|Advanced Audio Recording|

 Conclusion and Summary

-Quadratic equations can be used to obtain an alternative kind of sound diffusers.
+Modified quadratic equations can be used to obtain optimized sound diffusers.

 See the former article about Diffuser Concepts